Harshal2675/Abnormal-Driving-Behavior/README.md

 # Methodology:
 - Feature Engineering
-- Trained K-Nearest Neighbors (KNN) algorithm using grid search.
+- Training K-Nearest Neighbors (KNN) algorithm using grid search.
 - Predicting Tracks as normal and abnormal driving behaviors by evaluating the performance of the classifier.
 - Model evaluation
 - Image generation (accuracy loss)